Sam Stone (song): Allusions to "Sam Stone" in other songs

 Parts of the melody of "Sam Stone" were used by Roger Waters in the opening of "The Post War Dream", a song on Pink Floyd's 1983 album The Final Cut.
 The song is indirectly referenced in "Cop Shoot Cop...", which closes Spiritualized's 1997 album, Ladies and Gentlemen We Are Floating in Space – the lyrics "There's a hole in my arm where all the money goes/Jesus Christ died for nothing, I suppose," are almost identical to the memorable refrain of "Sam Stone".

 Cover versions

 The song has been interpreted by numerous artists, including Swamp Dogg, Al Kooper, and Laura Cantrell, among others.
 Johnny Cash covered the song in a live concert, changing the line "Jesus Christ died for nothing, I suppose" to "Daddy must have hurt a lot back then, I suppose", and later "Daddy must have suffered a lot back then, I suppose".
+Prine explicitly gave Cash permission to change the line, although he also defended the original line as the "heart of the song" because "it means there’s no hope.
+If a veteran’s gonna come home to be treated like that and nobody’s gonna help him with his drug habit, then what’s the use in living?"